-While Spider-Man was part of the MCU, Sony were already developing their own franchise of Spidey villains unconnected to that universe, starting with Tom Hardy antihero Venom in 2018 and continuing with 2020’s Morbius (starring Jared Leto) and Venom 2.
+While Spider-Man is part of the MCU, Sony has already been developing their own franchise of Spidey villains unconnected to that universe, starting with Tom Hardy antihero Venom in 2018 and continuing with 2020’s Morbius (starring Jared Leto) and Venom 2.

 We’ve explained it in more detail here, but essentially what happened was that after three years of making Spider-Man movies together (specifically Captain America: Civil War, Spider-Man: Homecoming, Avengers Infinity War, Avengers Endgame and Spider-Man: Far From Home) Sony and Marvel’s coproduction deal fell apart, with sources suggesting Disney/Marvel wanted a bigger slice of the profits than Sony were willing to give.

-There was quickly a fan backlash against the change with many pinning the blame on Sony, and at the moment it seems unlikely that a new deal will be made.
+There was quickly a fan backlash against the change with many pinning the blame on Sony, and for a while it seemed unlikely that a new deal would be made.

-Has Spider-Man really left the Marvel Cinematic Universe forever?
+Has Spider-Man left the Marvel Cinematic Universe forever?

 ©Marvel Studios 2018